Mayor Susan Fennell is known for her accessibility, enthusiasm and unwavering commitment to the people of Brampton.

-First elected in 1988, Susan served on Brampton City Council and Peel Regional Council before becoming Mayor of Brampton in 2000.
-As Mayor, Susan has established herself as a “people’s politician” through her open style of communication with constituents.
-Through her leadership and experience, Brampton has grown to become one of Canada’s most diverse and dynamic municipalities.
+First elected in 1988, Susan served on City and Peel Regional Councils before becoming mayor in 2000.
+Through her leadership and experience, Mayor Fennell has presided over Brampton’s growth as a world-class city, and one of Canada’s most thriving, dynamic and diverse communities.

-During her tenure as Mayor, the City of Brampton has been recognized for its outstanding leadership in a number of fields.
-For example, in 2006, Brampton won the title of National Champion in Canada’s annual Communities in Bloom competition, and was the first municipality in the Greater Toronto Area, and one of only ten in North America, to be designated as an International Safe Community by the World Health Organization (WHO).
+During her tenure as Mayor, Brampton was the first municipality in the Greater Toronto Area - and one of only ten in North America - to be designated as an International Safe Community by the World Health Organization.

-In addition to her political career, Susan was the founder and first commissioner of the National Women’s Hockey League (NWHL), a national association of elite calibre women’s hockey clubs from British Columbia to Quebec.
-Created in 1998, the NWHL is the world’s premier women’s hockey league.
+In addition to her public service career, Mayor Fennell founded and served as the first commissioner of the National Women’s Hockey League - a national association of elite calibre women’s hockey clubs from British Columbia to Quebec.

-Susan is a graduate of the University of Toronto (Hon.
-B.Sc.), and is an honorary member of the Kiwanis Club, Zonta International, Scouts Canada and the Business and Professional Women’s Club.
-Susan was honoured for her volunteer community service by Rotary International with its highest award, the Paul Harris Fellowship, and is a recipient of the 125th Anniversary of the Confederation of Canada Medal, the Queen Elizabeth II Golden Jubilee Medal and the Lord Baden Powell Medal.
-Susan was also recently named honorary Chair of the United Achievers Club of Brampton.
+Mayor Fennell is an honorary member of the Kiwanis Club; Zonta International; Scouts Canada; and the Business and Professional Women’s Club.
+Mayor Fennell was honoured by Rotary International with its highest award, the Paul Harris Fellowship.
+She is a recipient of the 125th Anniversary of the Confederation of Canada Medal; the Lord Baden Powell Medal, along with the Queen Elizabeth II Golden and Diamond Jubilee Medals, respectively.